asathiya007/sentiment-dataset-shift/README.md

 To run the sentiment dataset shift pipeline, open the `sentiment_dataset_shift.py` file and specify the arguments (loading function, CSV filename to save dataset-level shift, and CSV filename to save sentiment-level shift) for any custom datasets, in the same manner as the default arguments already specified in the file.
 Make sure to import loading function(s) from the `./data.py` file.
 Then, execute the pipeline with the command `python3 sentiment_dataset_shift.py`.
 The results will be saved to CSV files with the specified filenames.

+To create visualizations (PNG images) of the saved CSV files, open the `sds_visualizations.py` file and specify the CSV filenames for any custom datasets, in the same manner as the default CSV filenames already specified in the file.
+Then, execute the pipeline with the command `python3 sds_visualizations.py`.
+The results will be saved as PNG files with the same filenames as the corresponding CSV files, but with the extension `.png` instead of `.csv`.

 # Default Datasets
 The default datasets used in this paper are listed below.